WeerayoothM/WeerayoothM/README.md

 <!-- 💻 I’m currently working on Project Manager at Software Park Codecamp and CEO Assistant Thai Programmer Association   -->

-💻 I really want to be successful with Full stack web developer
+💻 I really want to be successful with Full stack web / mobile developer

 ## 🚩 contact me